andrey1af/3DViewer_v2.0/README.md

 # 3DViewer v2.0

 Desktop application for visualizing 3D models in .obj format.
+The project was carried out within the framework of School 21 - an educational project for developers from Sber.

 ## About